pauligree/mammoapp/README.md

 # mammoapp
-project for a decision aid
+repository for a decision aid project